 Certain situations put children at a higher risk of sexual abuse.
-Your child may also be at higher risk if he or she:
+Your child may also be at higher risk if they:

-- Lives in a home where the parents are divorced and/or living with stepparents.
+- Live in a home where the parents are divorced and/or living with stepparents

-- Lives in a rural or low-income area.
+- Live in a rural or low-income area

-- Has been a victim of another type of abuse, such as physical or emotional.
+- Have been a victim of another type of abuse, such as physical or emotional

-- Spends long periods of time alone with people in authority (teachers, clergymen, coaches, babysitters, etc.)
+- Spend long periods of time alone with people in authority (teachers, clergymen, coaches, babysitters, etc.)